 These regulations — left over from traditional rock concert laser regulations — require users to perform costly and time-consuming actions.
 This includes obtaining a special license, called a Laser Light Show Variance, prior to purchasing or operating a projector of a certain power or emission level.

 The variance requires pre-show safety checks and an operator to watch the theater space during every showing, specialized laser safety training for all employees, as well as ongoing paperwork for governmental reporting for each show.
 All of these additional requirements for LIP systems, even though they are no more hazardous than the lamp-illuminated projectors they are replacing, which have been used for 50+ years, without incident.

 The FDAʼs Center for Devices and Radiological Health (CDRH), tasked with regulating Laser Light Shows, has expressed a willingness to implement new legal requirements as appropriate for this emerging technology, while lifting the oppressive requirements created for a different industry some 35 years ago.

-LIPA has been asking the FDA to take the steps necessary to resolve this matter promptly, before industry begins wide-spread installation of laser based projection systems into theaters worldwide and begins to lower their total costs of operation.
+Since 2011, LIPA has been asking the FDA to take the steps necessary to resolve this matter as wide-spread installation of laser based projection systems into offices, conference rooms and theaters worldwide.

 Gathering industry consensus for application to the FDA for change is only one part of LIPA activity.
 Other activities include understanding and helping revise international regulations and definitions within the International Standards Organization (ISO) and International Electrotechnical Commission (IEC), Occupational Health and Safety Administration (OSHA), the American National Standards Institute (ANSI), and the CDRH’s Board of Laser Safety.